rovshansharifli/PlateVision/README.md

 The project is open-source and mainly intended for educational purposes.
 To make the project available for more people the code is currently only works on CPU (considering the people who might not be able to afford a GPU).

-The code is **not** on its best version, so you might come up with bugs and/or unwanted results.
+The code is **not** on its best version, so you might encounter bugs and/or unwanted results.
 Please open an issue if that is the case.

 ## Quick Start